rekindle-blog/rekindle-blog.github.io/_posts/2023-10-11-six-propositions-on-church-size.md

 #### Conclusion

 Like Galadriel, I feel as though I have fought the long defeat in this conversation, starting almost a decade ago.
 And without making any promises, I imagine this might be my last entry in it.
 While I won’t get over my big church issues, perhaps there isn’t much more to be said.
 However, don’t let that discourage you.
-Above are just six propositions—or theses—about church size.
+Above are just six theses about church size.
 They’re all yours.
 Do with them what you will.